geshan/geshan.github.com/posts/2022-07-22-run-worlds-370k-website-free.md

 <img class="center" loading="lazy" src="/images/worlds-top-370k-website/02cloudflare.jpg" title="Running Geshan.com.np with and on Cloudflare pages" alt="Running Geshan.com.np with and on Cloudflare pages">

 I also check some of the analytics provided by Cloudflare but my main source of stats is Google Analytics.
-I have not felt the need to use Cloudflare workers but I have dabbled a bit with the Pages functions, especially the [geo location](https://developers.cloudflare.com/workers/examples/geolocation-hello-world/) part.
+I have not felt the need to use Cloudflare workers but I have dabbled a bit with the Pages functions, especially the [geolocation](https://developers.cloudflare.com/workers/examples/geolocation-hello-world/) part.

 > To sum up, this blog is hosted on Cloudflare pages with unlimited bandwidth.
 It uses Cloudflare to manage DNS, caching, SSL and security.
 All that for exactly $0 a month.